TylerE-WECIB/tyler-nuno-philip/README.md

   - 2 players are required to play the game
   - The game will prompt both players with a multiple choice question with 3 possible answers
   - The first player to correctly answer the question within the time limit will win the rounds (think Jeopardy)
-  - Winning rounds deals damage to your opponent
+  - Answering correctly deals damage to your opponent
-  - Answering incorrectly causes you to take damage
+  - Answering incorrectly locks you out of answering that question
-  - If neither players answer, both players take damage
+  - If neither players answer correctly, both players take damage
   - The game ends when one player is reduced to 0 hp
   - All questions are multiple choice with three possile answers
   - Player 1 answers questions with the A, S, & D keys